-Using the methods developed by the USPSTF, the USPSTF and the Agency for Healthcare Research and Quality (AHRQ) determined the scope and key questions for this review.
-Investigators created an analytic framework outlining the key questions, patient populations, interventions, and outcomes reviewed (Figure 3).
+Using the methods developed by the USPSTF,^{61,62} the USPSTF and the Agency for Healthcare Research and Quality (AHRQ) determined the scope and key questions for this review.
+Investigators created an analytic framework outlining the key questions and included patient populations, interventions, and outcomes (Figure 3).

-The target population includes women age 40 years and older and excludes women with physical signs or symptoms of breast abnormalities and those at high-risk for breast cancer whose surveillance and management are beyond the scope of the USPSTF's recommendations for prevention services.
-Women at high-risk are those with risk factors known to increase their risks of breast cancer to such high levels that they may be eligible for screening or followup services outside of recommendations for women without these risk factors.
-Women at high-risk include those with pre-existing breast cancer; BRCA1 or BRCA2 mutations and their untested first-degree relatives and other hereditary genetic syndromes associated with more than a 15 percent lifetime risk of developing breast cancer (including Li-Fraumeni syndrome, Cowden syndrome, or hereditary diffuse gastric cancer); previously diagnosed high-risk breast lesions (DCIS, LCIS, ADH, ALH); and high-dose radiation therapy to the chest between the ages of 10 and 30.
+The target population for the USPSTF recommendation served as the focus of the systematic review.
+This population includes women age 40 years and older and excludes women with physical signs or symptoms of breast abnormalities and those at high-risk for breast cancer whose surveillance and management are beyond the scope of the USPSTF's recommendations for prevention services.
+Women at high-risk are those with risk factors known to increase their risks of breast cancer to levels that make them eligible for screening or followup services outside of recommendations for women without these risk factors.
+Women at high-risk include those with pre-existing breast cancer; BRCA1 or BRCA2 mutations and their untested first-degree relatives18 and other hereditary genetic syndromes associated with more than a 15 percent lifetime risk of developing breast cancer (including Li-Fraumeni syndrome, Cowden syndrome, or hereditary diffuse gastric cancer);19 previously diagnosed high-risk breast lesions (DCIS, LCIS, ADH, ALH); and high-dose radiation therapy to the chest between the ages of 10 and 30.
 Women with lower risks for breast cancer are generally eligible for routine screening and are relevant to the USPSTF's recommendations.